MonikaBer/Convex_Hull_3D/README.md

 # Convex_Hull_3D
-The program implements 3 algorithms to determine the convex hull in 3D space.
+Implementation of 3 algorithms (Incremental Hull, Gift Wrapping, Naive) to determine the convex hull for a set of points in 3D space.
+It is in order to measure and compare the running times of these algorithms.

+## Tools
+Java 11 (without Garbage Collector), Swing, Maven

+## Usage